rust-lang/book/second-edition/src/ch19-05-advanced-functions-and-closures.md

 functions to functions too!
 Functions coerce to the type `fn`, with a lower case ‘f’ not to be confused with the `Fn` closure trait. `fn` is called a *function pointer*.
-The syntax for specifying that a parameter is a function pointer is similar to that of closures, as shown in Listing 19-38:
+The syntax for specifying that a parameter is a function pointer is similar to that of closures, as shown in [Listing 19-38][Listing-19-38]:

 <span class="filename">Filename: src/main.rs</span>